axcheron/axcheron.github.io/_posts/2016-12-25-code-disassembly-with-pydasm.md

 It returns a string representation of the disassembled instruction or zero if there is nothing to desassemble.

 **Note:** Although Intel is the standard assembly syntax on the x86 platform and is generally thought to be nicer than AT&T, there is still good reason to learn AT&T as the `gcc` compiler emits code in this syntax.
-If you don't know what to choose, I suggest to select *FORMAT_INTEL*.
+If you don't know what to choose, I suggest you to select *FORMAT_INTEL*.
 {: .notice--info}

 Note that the `offest` parameter can be set at zero by default.
 Here is the difference if you specify the base address of the executable.
-Here is an example With zero as parameter:
+Here is an example With **zero** as parameter:

 ```nasm
 push byte 0x60